Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Discussion

 \subsection{\bf Comparison with theoretical models}

 \fixxx{The} Bonn-Gatchina (BnGa) multichannel PWA group \cite{Bonn-PWA-2012} has \fixxx{indicated} that one possible reason \fixxx{for} the polarization of $\Lambda$ in the $\PiKL$ reaction \fixxx{is} the presence of the following nucleon resonances: $N(1710)\frac{1}{2}^{+}$ and $N(1900)\frac{3}{2}^{+}$.
-If the initial state is not polarized, $P_{\Lambda}$ vector can be \fixxx{considered} to be the interference term for the non-spin-flip amplitude and the spin-flip amplitude of the scattering matrix $M$ as

-where $M = f(\theta) + {\bm \sigma}\cdot{\bm n} g(\theta)$ is the scattering matrix for the scattering of a spin 0 system and a spin 1/2 system, such as the scattering of $\PiKL$ reaction, ${\bm n}$ is the normal vector of the reaction plane, $f(\theta)$ and $g(\theta)$ are \say{non-spin-flip} and \say{spin-flip} terms, respectively.
-When a nucleon resonance state occurs in an intermediate state, the spin-flip amplitude becomes dominant, and $P_{\Lambda}$ becomes \fixxx{1}. \fixxx{In contrast}, when the angular momentum becomes zero near $\costkz=1$, the spin-flip amplitude is suppressed, and $P_{\Lambda}$ becomes zero.

-The theoretical calculation from Ref. \cite{Kamano-2016}, which investigated the nucleon resonances within a DCC model of $\pi N$ and $\gamma N$ reactions, shows a similar trend as our data.
+The theoretical calculation from Ref. \cite{Kamano-2016}, which investigated the nucleon resonances within a DCC model of $\pi N$ and $\gamma N$ reactions, shows a similar trend to our data.
 The DCC model they \fixxx{used} was parameterized in simultaneous fits to the data of $\pi N\to \eta N,\ K\Lam,\ K\Sigma$ and $\gamma N \to \pi N,\ \eta N,\ K\Lam,\ K\Sigma$ up to $W=2.1$ GeV and that of $\pi N\to \pi N$ up to $W=2.3$ GeV.
-Our $P_{\Lam}$ data \fixxx{are} vital for fixing model parameters in these PWA studies.
-However, they \fixxx{considered} many resonance states.
-Therefore, more spin observable data are necessary to discuss partial waves of specific reactions.
+While our $P_{\Lam}$ data are vital for fixing model parameters in these PWA studies, more spin observable data are necessary to discuss the specific reactions.